jataware/COEXIST/README.md

 ## COVID SEIR Model:
-This repository, an abstraction of the UK-specific [COEXIST Model](https://github.com/gbohner/coexist), enables users to choose any geographic region and run an SEIR simulation.
-It is purpose-built to predict health state progression for COVID, but can be updated for different viruses.
+This repository presents an abstraction of the [COEXIST Model](https://github.com/gbohner/coexist) which was developed for COVID modeling in the UK.
+This version of COEXIST enables a modeler to run COEXIST over arbitrary geospatial areas.
+It is an enhanced SEIR model purpose-built to predict health state progression for COVID, but can be updated for different viruses.

 To run the COVID model, the user must have access to basic virus and hospitalization data for their geographic region.
-For a new virus, an expert level of knowledge is required to properly tune the input parameters.
+For a new virus, an expert level of knowledge is required to properly calibrate the input parameters.

 See the COEXIST license agreement at the end of this README.